DavidHartman-Personal/PlantUML-Reference/Activity/activity.md

 This syntax will replace the old legacy one.
 However, for compatibility reason, the old syntax will still be recognized, to ensure *ascending compatibility*.

-Users are simply encouraged to migrate to the new syntax.
+Should use the new syntax whenever possible.

 ## Simple action